noisebridge/rfid-access-control/software/earl/README.md

        - (_Done_ (first version)) In-space terminal (probably inside next to the door).
 Has keypad, RFID reader and LCD display.
 Provides simple way to add new users, something like:
-          1. show existing RFID card of 'deciding Noisebridge member'
+          1. show existing RFID card of Noisebridge member.
           2. ask to add user
           3. present new RFID card.
           4. new RFID card is added to the file.